pippinbarr/cart253-2018/modules/tools-version-control/tools-version-control.md

 ## Git, GitHub, and GitHub Desktop

-- There are many forms of versions control and many version control applications
+- There are many forms of version control and many version control applications
 - We will be using a very popular tool called __Git__ and a very popular Git server called __GitHub__
 - To make things simpler, we will use an application called __GitHub Desktop__ to interface with Git, so that we don't have to use scary command-line tools

 ???

-- Yes, GitHub was bought by Microsoft which makes it part of a scary corporate juggernaut
+- Yes, GitHub was bought by Microsoft which makes it part of a scary corporate juggernaut that doesn't particularly support free and open software
-- In an ideal world we would use something less tied up in corporate interests, but GitHub remains a fantastic service and a good place to start with version control
+- In an ideal world we would use something less tied up in corporate interests, but GitHub remains a fantastic service and a good place for us to start with version control
-- There are other services such as BitBucket and other applications such as SourceTree that you should feel free to look into in your own time
+- There are other services such as GitLab and BitBucket and other applications such as SourceTree that you should feel free to look into in your own time

 ---